 On the morning of December 6, 1917, the SS Mont-Blanc, heavily loaded with explosives, collided with the SS Imo.
-A fire caused by the collision ignited explosives aboard the Mont-Blanc, causing the largest man-made explosion prior to the development of nuclear weapons.
-The blast devastated the Richmond district of Halifax, killed approximately 2,000 people and injured 9,000 others.
+A fire caused by the collision ignited explosives aboard the Mont-Blanc, causing the largest human-made explosion prior to the development of nuclear weapons.
+The blast devastated areas on both sides of the Harbour including the Richmond district of Halifax and the Mi’kmaw community at Turtle Grove, killing approximately 2,000 people and injuring 9,000 others.

 - 6 – 7 p.m.: Opening of the Dal Art Gallery’s Halifax Explosion exhibit

 - 7 – 8:30 p.m.: Halifax Explosion expert panel event, Dunn Theatre

 - 8:30 p.m.: Social reception in the Dal Art Gallery